 |3.
 The Board oversees the management and ensures that it develops, implements and maintains a proper internal control system with clear reporting lines.|

-Moreover, the Board is on daily contact with the Company’s management and during the Board’s meetings with members of the different departments, who are invited so that they may raise queries regarding the specific topics to be addressed, aiming to guarantee the Board’s monitoring and follow-up of the goals set for the fiscal year.
+Moreover, the Board is in daily contact with the Company’s management.
+During the Board’s meetings, members of the different departments are invited to raise queries regarding specific topics to be addressed, aiming to guarantee the Board’s monitoring and follow-up of the fiscal year’s goals.

 |4.
 The Board of Directors designs the corporate governance structure and practices, appoints the responsible person for their implementation, monitors their efficiency, and suggests changes if necessary.|

-Moreover, the Board analyzes in each case whether specific committees are needed for the application of different policies.
-If it considers that a specific committee is not necessary, the Board delegates its application, monitoring and review to the area it considers competent to such effect.
-In the way described, the Company applies the recommended practice.
+Moreover, the Board analyzes whether specific committees are needed for the application of different policies.
+If it considers that a particular committee is not necessary, the Board delegates its application, monitoring and reviewing the area it feels competent to such effect.
+In the way detailed, the Company applies the recommended practice.

-Moreover, the Board of Directors and its Committees (the Audit, Compensation and Nomination Committees) have their respective internal rules governing their functioning, which are available on our website.
-These rules primarily regulate matters concerning the directors’ powers and responsibilities and the holding of meetings.
+Moreover, the Board and its Committees (the Audit, Compensation and Nomination Committees) have their respective internal rules governing their functioning, which are available on our website.
+These rules mainly describe matters concerning the directors’ powers and responsibilities and the holding of meetings.
 In the way described, the Company applies the recommended practice.

 vi.
 The Board’s Chair oversees ensuring actual compliance with the Board’s duties and leading its members.
-It should generate positive working dynamic and promote constructive engagement by its members, as well as ensure that the members have the elements and information necessary for decision-making.
+It should generate a positive working dynamic and promote constructive engagement by its members and ensure that the members have the elements and information necessary for decision-making.
 This also applies to the Chairs of each of the Committees regarding their functions.

 vii.
-The Board’s Chair will lead processes and establish structures seeking the Board’s members commitment, objectivity and competence, as well as the best possible performance of the body as a whole and its evolution according to the Company’s needs.
+The Board’s Chair will lead processes and establish structures seeking the Board’s members commitment, objectivity and competence, and the best possible performance of the body as a whole and its evolution according to the Company’s needs.

 |6.
 The Board of Directors’ Chair is responsible for the proper organization of Board meetings, prepares the agenda ensuring collaboration by the other members, and guarantees that they receive the necessary materials with enough time to participate in meetings in an efficient and well-informed manner.
 Each Committee’s Chair has the same responsibilities for their meetings.|

-Moreover, directors serving executive functions in the Company are in permanent contact with its different areas and their daily management, which allows them to get a comprehensive vision of the business and stay updated on issues affecting it.
-As regards independent directors who are members of the Audit Committee, this update is received within the scope of this body.
+Furthermore, directors serving executive functions in the Company are in permanent contact with its different areas and daily management, allowing them to get a comprehensive vision of the business and stay updated on issues affecting it.
+Moreover, the Board is in daily contact with the Company’s management; during the Board’s meetings, members of the different departments are invited so that they may raise queries regarding the specific topics to be addressed, aiming to guarantee the Board’s monitoring and follow-up of the goals set for the fiscal year.
+Regarding independent directors who are members of the Audit Committee, this update is also received within this body’s scope.

 |9.
 The Corporate Secretary’s Office supports the Board’s Chair in its administration and assists in communications among shareholders, the Board and the management.|

 ix.
-The Board of Directors should have adequate independence and diversity levels allowing it to make decisions in the Company’s best interests, avoiding group thinking and the decision-making by dominant individuals or groups within the Board.
+The Board of Directors should have adequate independence and diversity levels allowing it to make decisions in the Company’s best interests, avoiding group thinking and the decision-making by dominant individuals or groups.

 x.
 The Board of Directors should guarantee that the Company has formal procedures in place for the proposal and nomination of candidates to hold positions within the Board under a succession plan.